-Tired of dragging out the hose every day or letting your sprinkler cool off the sidewalk?
-The following tips can help you water much less—and more wisely.
+Tired of dragging out the hose every day or letting your sprinkler soak the sidewalk?
+The following tips can help you water less and water smarter.

 When it comes to a home's irrigation system, a little maintenance goes a long way.
 Homes with clock timer controlled irrigation systems use about 50 percent more water outdoors than homes without irrigation systems.
 Your system can waste even more if it’s programmed incorrectly, a sprinkler head is pointed in the wrong direction, or you have a leak.
 Before you ramp up your watering efforts, spruce up your irrigation system by remembering four simple steps: inspect, connect, direct, and select.